 Ondimba served as president until his death in June, 2009, and two months later the first ever election in Gabon's history without Omar Bongo as candidate were held.

 In September, 2009, Ali Ben Bongo (Omar Bongo's son) was decalared winner and elected as Gabon's third president.

-Gabon also exports manganese, iron and wood, trading primarily with the United States
+Gabon also exports manganese, iron and wood, trading primarily with the United States, China and Russia.